JSubelj/g910-gkey-macro-support/README.md

  - uinput kernel module (more on this [here](http://tjjr.fi/sw/python-uinput/#Usage))
  - pip requirements are stored in requirements.txt

+#### Note:
+From version 0.2.0 onwards the g810-led controller is no longer required because G-key to F-key mapping is disabled inside the driver.

 ## Installation \[[AUR](https://aur.archlinux.org/packages/g910-gkeys-git/)\]
  - load uinput kernel module: `modprobe uinput` (on Manjaro is loaded by default afaik)
  - clone repo: